klahrich/chiefhustler/content/posts/sunlight-financial.md

 For solar system loans, platform fees are generally earned by Sunlight in the direct channel when the direct channel capital provider funds a particular loan and in the indirect channel generally when an indirect channel capital provider purchases a particular loan from Sunlight’s bank partner.

 For solar system loans, platform fees are generally earned by Sunlight in the direct channel when the direct channel capital provider funds a particular loan and in the indirect channel generally when an indirect channel capital provider purchases a particular loan from Sunlight’s bank partner.
 The contract between Sunlight and its bank partner for home improvement loans is considered a derivative for GAAP purposes, whereas the contract between Sunlight and its bank partner for solar loans is not.
 For home improvement loans, Sunlight records a “realized gain on contract derivative (net)” (included in Other Income) in lieu of a platform fee generally when the loans are purchased by Sunlight’s indirect capital provider from Sunlight’s bank partner, and Sunlight is paid.
 As such, Sunlight excludes from its revenue any platform fee associated with a home improvement loan under Sunlight’s related home improvement agreement.

+As of June 30, 2021, Sunlight had a cumulative funded loan total of $4.8 billion, and is poised to surpass $5 billion in cumulative funded loans in the third quarter of 2021.

 ### Growth